Kilonova and Optical Afterglow from Binary Neutron Star Mergers. I. Luminosity Function and Color Evolution

 \section{Viewing-angle-dependent Properties and Luminosity Function of Kilonovae and Optical Afterglows}

-In Figure \ref{fig1}, we show the multiwavelength lightcurves of GRB170817A in the rest frame and its predicted on-axis afterglow lightcurves.
+In Figure \ref{fig1} {and Figure \ref{fig3}}, we show the multiwavelength lightcurves of GRB170817A in the rest frame and its predicted on-axis afterglow lightcurves.
 Physical parameters of GRB170817A are directly adopted by the best fitting result from \cite{troja2020}.
 Comparing the on-axis multiwavelength lightcurves of GRB170817A with other cosmological sGRB afterglows, the physical properties of the X-ray and optical afterglow of GRB170817A are typical for sGRB afterglows.
-This result was also confirmed by \cite{salafia2019} and \cite{wu2019}.
-For an on axis configuration, AT2017gfo is fainter than the predicted associated afterglow and also fainter than most of cosmological sGRB afterglows.
+This result was also confirmed by \cite{salafia2019} and \cite{wu2019}, recently.
+For an on-axis configuration, AT2017gfo is fainter than the predicted associated afterglow and also fainter than most of cosmological sGRB afterglows.
 If GW170817 is an on-axis event, the kilonova emission would emerge as a fast-evolving bump in the bright afterglow emission at $\sim1\,{\rm day}$ after the merger.
 The brightness of afterglow should be more diverse than that of kilonova in the universe.
 The detectability of a kilonova would be significantly affected by the brightness of the associated afterglow.
-With the known redshift distribution $f(z)$, we randomly simulate a group of $n_{\rm sim} = 5\times 10^6$ BNS events in the universe based on Equation (\ref{equ:merger_rate}).
-We simulate the kilonova and afterglow emissions for each simulated BNS event following the kilonova and afterglow models described in the previous section.
-Based on this simulated BNS population, we investigate under what circumstances one can observe a clear kilonova signal without the pollution from an associated afterglow and predict model-dependent magnitude distributions (luminosity functions) of BNS kilonovae and afterglows.
+We generate a cosmological BNS population, investigate under what circumstances one can observe a clear kilonova signal without the pollution from an associated afterglow and predict model-dependent magnitude distributions (luminosity functions) of BNS kilonovae and afterglows.